Water Margin: Can Shui Hu

-A sequel novel which titled Can Shui Hu, or Remnant Water Margin (殘水滸), was written by Cheng Shanzhi (pen name of Cheng Qingyu, 程慶餘; 1880–1942); a novelist associated with the Southern Society (南社) literary group.
+A sequel novel which titled Can Shui Hu, or Water Margin Finale (殘水滸), was written by Cheng Shanzhi (pen name of Cheng Qingyu, 程慶餘; 1880–1942); a novelist associated with the Southern Society (南社) literary group.
 It was serialized in 1933 in the New Jiangsu Daily (《新江蘇日報》) under the pseudonym "Yi Su" (一粟), and reprinted by Heilongjiang People's Publishing House in 1997.
 The novel exists and is a well-documented sequel to the 70-chapter edition of Water Margin.
 It composed 16 chapters that followed the original simple Water Margin version of 70 chapters, spanning from chapter 71 to 86.

 The narrative picks up directly from Lu Junyi's prophetic nightmare, followed by the split of the Liangshan brotherhood due to ideological rifts. the leaders divide into two camps over the issue whether they should surrender to the government and seek pardon, or keep being outlaws.
 Lu Junyi's faction (pro-surrender) seeks alliance with Northern Song border general named Zong Shidao (種師道).
 Song Jiang's faction, which composed of 36 core members, refused the integration aspiration by Lu Junyi, and clinging to their autonomy as outlaws.
 Some of the Liangshan heroes fell during the ensuing civil war, such as Li Kui's death by Hu Sanniang and Dong Ping's poisoning by Cheng Wanli's Daughter.
 After Liangshan's defeat, Song Jiang's faction flees to Haizhou (海州), where they are captured by Zhang Shuye (張叔夜), the historical Song general who subdued Song Jiang in 1121 (per History of Song).